Vitor-Dubiela/dotnet-login-api/README.md

-# Login API Using .NET 7
+# Role-Based Authentication API
-This API's job is to authenticate the users with a JWT.
+A Role-based Authentication API using .NET 7.